 Are you passionate about health and fitness?
 Not sure how and where to start?
-Do you fancy a new and exciting physical challenge for 2018?
+Do you fancy a new and exciting physical challenge?
 Or do you simply want the opportunity to broaden your horizons and make new friends?

-Triathlons are set to be a massive fitness trend this year, with a surge in mature athletes signing up to push themselves to their limits.
+Triathlons are set to stay as a massive fitness trend this year, with a surge in mature athletes signing up to push themselves to their limits.
 If you’re 50+ and thinking this might not be for you, we’re here to tell you otherwise.

 I spoke to Jo Lewis, co-founder of Tri50, which offers triathlon training days, camps and workshops specifically designed for mature male and female aspiring athletes, to see what the attraction is.
 I met up with Jo last week, and this is what she had to say:

 Hi Jo, let’s start at the beginning – what gave you the idea for Tri50?

 “It was a pure lightbulb moment.
 I was away on a Level 3 triathlon coaching course weekend in 2010 when I sat up in bed and realised there must be a niche market for mature athletes in triathlon.

 “I’d witnessed first-hand enthusiastic athletes over 50 becoming demoralised when training with their younger counterparts, and wished to create a safe, welcoming and caring environment in which to train and become healthier at their pace, which also met their specific needs as more mature athletes.
 Tri50 was born.”

 There are many elements of this sport that appeal to the mature individual; it’s a multi-discipline sport that embraces all the different muscle groups